MicrosoftDocs/dynamics365smb-docs/business-central/receivables-collect-outstanding-balances.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Finance Charge Memo**, and then choose the related link.
 2. open the finance charge memo that you want to change text for, and then choose the **Update Finance Charge Text** action.
-3. In the **Update Finance Charge Text** page, you can set a filter if you want to update several memos.
+3. On the **Update Finance Charge Text** page, you can set a filter if you want to update several memos.
 4. Choose the **OK** button to update the beginning and ending texts.

 ## To issue finance charge memos